-When you remove the outer-parts of an image to reframe the subject matter or resize the image's aspect ratio.
+When outer parts of an image are removed to reframe the subject matter, or to resize the image's aspect ratio.

-A piece of code that is used to designate the look and feel of a website, separate from the actual content of the web page.
+A piece of code that is used to designate the look and feel of a website, separate from the actual content of a web page.

 Similar to the pixel for the web, dots are the smallest unit of measurement when printing digital images.
-DPIs refer to the resolution of a printed digital object -- the higher the DPI, the higher the resolution.
+The number of DPIs refer to the resolution of a printed digital object -- the higher the DPI, the higher the resolution.

-A visual effect that displays a graphic as if it has a shadow behind it.
+A visual effect that displays a graphic as if it had a shadow behind it.

 A file format used for vector images that contain both text and graphics.